lkk688/AutonomousSystem/README.md

 # myROS2

 ## ROS2 Installation
-Follow [ROS2 Humble](https://docs.ros.org/en/humble/) instruction to install ROS2 humble to Ubuntu22.04 (not Ubuntu20.04 or other versions)
+Follow [ROS2 Humble](https://docs.ros.org/en/humble/) instruction to install ROS2 humble to Ubuntu22.04 (not Ubuntu20.04 or other versions).

-### Local Installation
+### Local Installation (tested on Ubuntu22.04 and Windows WSL2 Ubuntu22.04)
 Run "locale" in a terminal window to view your currently installed locale – if UTF-8 appears in the listed output, you’re all set!

 For the purposes of installing ROS, we need to enable the Ubuntu Universe repository (community-maintained open source software) in addition to the Main (Canonical-supported open-source software) repository: